-- The Tula System should only be used by qualified persons who have received training on the use of the Tula System by Tusker Medical. - Appropriate patient selection should be completed by a physician.
-The Tula system should be operated by a healthcare professional. - No modifications of the Tula devices are allowed.
+- The Tula^o Tympanostomy System should only be used by qualified persons who have received training on the use of the Tula Tympanostomy System by Smith+Nephew. - Appropriate patient selection should be completed by a physician.
+The Tula Tympanostomy System should be operated by a healthcare professional. - No modifications of the Tula devices are allowed.